Joseph Stalin and antisemitism: Israel

-Historians Albert S. Lindemann and Richard S. Levy observe: "When, in October 1948, during the high holy days, thousands of Jews rallied around Moscow's central synagogue to honor Golda Meir, the first Israeli ambassador, the authorities became especially alarmed at the signs of Jewish disaffection."
+Historians Albert S. Lindemann and Richard S. Levy observe: "When, in October 1948, during the high holy days, thousands of Jews rallied around Moscow's central synagogue to honor Golda Meir, the first Israeli ambassador, the authorities became especially alarmed at the signs of Jewish disaffection.
 Jeffrey Veidlinger writes: "By October 1948, it was obvious that Mikhoels was by no means the sole advocate of Zionism among Soviet Jews.
 The revival of Jewish cultural expression during the war had fostered a general sense of boldness among the Jewish masses.
-Many Jews remained oblivious to the growing Zhdanovshchina and the threat to Soviet Jews that the brewing campaign against "rootless cosmopolitans" signaled.
+Many Jews remained oblivious to the growing Zhdanovshchina and the threat to Soviet Zionist Jews that the brewing campaign against "rootless cosmopolitans" signaled.
 Indeed, official attitudes toward Jewish culture were ambivalent during this period.
 On the surface, Jewish culture seemed to be supported by the state: public efforts had been made to sustain the Yiddish theater after Mikhoels's death, Eynikayt was still publishing on schedule, and, most important, the Soviet Union recognized the establishment of a Jewish state in Palestine.
 To most Moscow Jews, the state of Soviet Jewry had never been better."